 Why do videos stop playing on my phone?

-Some things you should know before we move to troubleshooting this problem.
+Some things you should know before we move to troubleshoot this problem.
 The first thing is that YouTube will pause after some time if you don’t interact with your phone or PC.
 You’ll get the “Video paused.
 Continue watching?” prompt.
 Unless you click or tap Yes, playback won’t continue.

 Another thing that applies only to Android is the background playback and PiP (Picture-in-picture).
 Sadly, you can’t use these features if you’re not a Premium subscriber.
 Of course, you can always open a browser on your phone and navigate to YouTube there.
 This will allow you to listen to YouTube in the background but not watch it.
 So, you have to keep YouTube open at all times with the screen on in order for playback to work.